gogoneriel/nerite/README.md

 ### CollateralRegistry

-- `redeemCollateral(uint256 _boldAmount, uint256 _maxIterations, uint256 _maxFeePercentage)`: redeems `_boldAmount` of BOLD tokens from the system in exchange for a mix of collaterals.
-Splits the BOLD redemption according to the [redemption routing logic](#redemption-routing), redeems from a number of Troves in each collateral branch, burns `_boldAmount` from the caller’s BOLD balance, and transfers each redeemed collateral amount to the redeemer.
-Executes successfully if the caller has sufficient BOLD to redeem.
+- `redeemCollateral(uint256 _usdnAmount, uint256 _maxIterations, uint256 _maxFeePercentage)`: redeems `_usdnAmount` of USDN tokens from the system in exchange for a mix of collaterals.
+Splits the USDN redemption according to the [redemption routing logic](#redemption-routing), redeems from a number of Troves in each collateral branch, burns `_usdnAmount` from the caller’s USDN balance, and transfers each redeemed collateral amount to the redeemer.
+Executes successfully if the caller has sufficient USDN to redeem.
 The number of Troves redeemed from per branch is capped by `_maxIterationsPerCollateral`.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept which mitigates fee slippage, i.e. when another redemption transaction is processed first and drives up the redemption fee.
 Troves left with `debt < MIN_DEBT` are flagged as `unredeemable`.

 ### BorrowerOperations